 Mayet’s Mate is very similar to the Opera Mate.
 The difference is very subtle:

-The Opera Mate (diagram left) vs Mayet’s Mate (diagram right).
+Mayet’s Mate (diagram left) vs The Opera Mate (diagram right).
 Notice the difference in the placement and role of the bishop.
-In the case of the latter, the bishop plays an even more important role by covering the square in front of the enemy king.
+In the case of the Opera Mate, the bishop plays an even more important role by covering the square in front of the enemy king.

 More Examples: Mayet’s Mate